 For the purposes of this illustration, we’ve selected Vatican City in Rome and gotten three search results.

 Let’s say you’re interested in the five-star hotel — which at $592 (a 28% discount) is admittedly very pricey!
 But for the sake of argument, let’s say that’s the one.

 When you click the amenities on that five-star hotel for $592, you see it offers both a swimming pool and an airport shuttle.

 So right there you have a big difference — while all three hotels offer basic amenities (non-smoking rooms, restaurant, etc.), the five-star hotel for $592 is the only hotel that offers a swimming pool and airport shuttle.

-Those are a couple of key differentiators that you’re going to use to search again, and they’ll help you get a viable answer about which hotel that five-star really is.
+Those are a couple of key differentiators that you’re going to use to search again.
+They’ll help you get a viable answer about which hotel that five-star really is.

 When you do that, you get these results:

-Bingo — that’s the confirmation of the mystery hotel’s identity you’ve been looking for.
-And for corroborating evidence, you know that the Gran Meliá Rome is the only hotel in or near Vatican City that’s in the Priceline inventory and has an airport shuttle and a swimming pool.
+Bingo — that’s the confirmation of the mystery hotel’s identity you’ve been looking for, since you know that the Gran Meliá is the only hotel in or near Vatican City that’s in the Priceline inventory and has an airport shuttle and a swimming pool.

 It’s that easy!

 Figure out which hotel you’re getting on Hotwire takes a little bit of a different approach.
 Here’s what to do: